+- Academic Plan

+- Graduation Progress

-- Academic Planner - Graduation Progress
+- Academic Plan Progress Report

 Per ARS 15-802 all parents/guardians are required to update or reaffirm student information annually.
-This can be done through our Parent Portal at www.dysart.org/parentportel.
-If you do not have a parent portal account you may create one at www.dysart.org/parents.
-If you do not have online capability you may visit any Dysart school and they may assist you in this process.
+This can be done through our Parent Portal at DUSD Parent Portal.
+If you do not have a parent portal account you may create one at DUSD Parent Portal.
+If you do not have online capability, you may visit any Dysart school and they may assist you in this process.
 ADE's Residency Guidelines -see Verifiable Documentation section.